NataliaFlorek/DSA/README.md

-The content of this repo is all tasks I did while taking Data Structures and Algorithms classes at Maria Curie-Skłodowska University as Computer Science student.
+The content of this repository is all tasks I did while taking Data Structures and Algorithms classes at Maria Curie-Skłodowska University as Computer Science student.
 Every task had to pass tests by an algorithm checker.